Influencer marketing is a powerful tool for game developers looking to directly reach their audience. Find out how you can sell more games with...

 With your game soon to be published, it's time to consider your audience and who would be most likely to purchase your title.
 Researching your audience prior to launch can help boost your chances of marketing success.

 You have done it, your game is finished and it’s ready to be released to the world.
 However, before launching your title, it’s wise for you to also invest in a marketing plan.
-This will, most likely, be a lot of time and money invested in your marketing plan because it’s crucial that your game reaches the right audience.
-With trailers, press kits, outreach, influencer marketing, and other endeavors on your plan the first step is to ensure that you are aiming for the right target audience.
+This will, most likely, be a lot of time and money invested in your marketing plan because it’s crucial that your game reaches the right audience once you publish.
+With trailers, press kits, outreach, influencer marketing, and other endeavors in your plan the first step is to ensure that you are aiming for the right target audience.

 Time well spent when you know your target audience